 Peer review and/or editing.
 In a learning community, a peer review is a vital part of the learning process for both parties.
 Through the practice of peer review the author gains from having a colleague proofread their work while the reviewer benefits from the experience by learning effective ways to improve his own writing.
+However, peer editing should be done in a caring manner with the intent to help a fellow student and never in such a way as to harm or embarrass someone.

 When correctly done, the process involves three major components; compliments, suggestions, and corrections.